 Laurel River Lake offers shallow brush, deep shoulder, man-made structure, and cove fishing to entertain a variety of species of freshwater fish.
 The deep waters and underwater vegatation allow for fishing from the coldest to warmest months of the year.
 Fishing for black bass, rainbow trout, walleye, crappie, blue gill and catfish is excellent.
 Night fishing for trout is also popular during the summer months.
 The Department of Fish and Wildlife provides annual reports of expected fishing conditions to allow for planning a successful trip.

+Considered one of Kentucky’s best kept secrets and home of the 2nd largest state record largemouth bass, weighing in at an incredible 13 pounds 10 ounces!
+One of the smaller lakes in Kentucky, Wood Creek Lake harbors many species of trophy fish including trout, crappie, catfish, bass, and panfish.
 The lake is available for public access with a low rise boat ramp and local bait shops to provide a seamless fishing experience.
 Locals find that night fishing for catfish won’t leave you going home empty handed.
 Since it is not a widely known tourist attraction, the waters are often smooth as glass, with only an occasional fisherman passing by.
 If you are planning an overnight stay, the lake offers several rental sites including cabins on the waterfront.

 The Rockcastle River, whose flow forms the border of Rockcastle and Laurel counties, is one of Kentucky’s best whitewater streams.
 The river also holds good populations of smallmouth bass and rock bass.
 It offers something for everyone, whether it’s mild water for anglers and family trips, or challenging whitewater for the kayaker.